True Love Ways: Background and Recording

 The song was recorded at Holly's last recording session before his death on February 3, 1959.
-The session took place at the Pythian Temple on October 21, 1958 and also included the recordings of "It Doesn't Matter Anymore", "Raining in My Heart", and "Moondreams".
+The session took place at Decca's recording studio in the Pythian Temple in New York City on October 21, 1958 and also included the recordings of "It Doesn't Matter Anymore", "Raining in My Heart", and "Moondreams".

 In the extended version of the song, in the first ten seconds Holly can be heard preparing to sing.
 The audio starts with audio saying "Yeah, we're rolling."
 A piano player and a tenor saxophone player play some notes, and Holly mutters, "Okay," and clears his throat.
 The producer yells, "Quiet, boys!" to everyone else in the room, and at the end of the talkback, the producer says, "Pitch, Ernie", to signal the piano player to give Holly his starting note, a B-flat.

 Holly biographer Bill Griggs points out that the melody borrows heavily from the gospel song "I'll Be All Right," a favorite of Holly's, and one that would be played at his funeral in 1959.
 According to Griggs, the framework of the melody was written by Buddy, with the remainder, and lyrics, added by Petty.

 Holly's widow, Maria Elena Holly, claimed that the song was written for her as a wedding gift.
-On April 29, 2011, Mrs. Holly unveiled the never-before-seen "True Love Ways" photo of their wedding kiss, now displayed at P.J.
+On April 29, 2011, she unveiled the never-before-seen "True Love Ways" photo of their wedding kiss, now displayed at P.J.
 Clarke's above Table 53, the table where they became engaged while on their first date, on June 20, 1958.

 A listing of producer Norman Petty's productions claims that Vi Petty, Norman's wife, recorded the first version of this song on June 4, 1958—two weeks prior to Buddy's engagement with Maria.
 However, only white label promotional copies were pressed (in July).